 Another food to try from fast-food stands is German cookies!
 German cookies have incredible flavors and are much better than the American version of cookies.

-German cookies often have different kinds of nuts in them, which gives them an amazing flavor that can’t be replicated by any other type of cookie.
+German cookies often have different kinds of nuts, giving them an amazing flavor that any other type of cookie can’t replicate.
 German cookies are delicious, and you’ll definitely want to try some the next time you visit Germany!

 Weisswurst is another food served by street vendors that you should try in Germany!
 German weisswurst consists of German veal sausage links.
 The links are encased in a white, German, fine wheat flour (farina) casing.
 German weisswurst is usually served with a top Wiener (bun).
 Weisswurst also contains mace and salt.

 Why is German Weisswurst a great German snack?
 German weisswurst offers a unique flavor that most other German foods don’t have.
 It’s typically very light and fluffy, making it the perfect breakfast or lunch choice.

 If you like German sausages, you’ll love German weisswurst because it has the same German flavors with a unique twist that sets it apart from all the other German foods on this list.

 6. Döner Kebab

 German food is diverse and delicious, making it one of the many reasons to visit Germany!
 German Döner kebabs are no exception to this rule.
 German Döner kebabs offer a versatile German flavor that you’re sure to fall in love with.